chirvo/ruv/README.md

 # ruv

-This provides a Rust-based utility for undervolting Ryzen processors using the Precision Boost Overdrive (PBO) feature.
-It interacts with the Ryzen SMU driver to read and modify curve offsets for individual cores.
+This provides a Rust-based utility for undervolting Ryzen 5800x3d processors using the Precision Boost Overdrive (PBO) feature.
+It interacts with the [Ryzen SMU driver](https://github.com/leogx9r/ryzen_smu) to read and modify curve offsets for individual cores.

 ## Features
 - List current curve offsets for specified cores.